vmware/terraform-provider-vcfa/TESTING.md

 By default `make testacc` runs acceptance tests with parallelism enabled (for the tests which are defined with `resource.ParallelTest`).
 If there is a need to troubleshoot or simply force the tests to run sequentially - `make seqtestacc` can be used to achieve it.
+Only a minority of tests are running in parallel mode due to there can't be multiple resources created without having large lab.

 ## Binary testing